gvoze32/NotFollow/README.md

 # NotFollow

-A web application to help you identify people who don't follow you back.
+A web application to help you identify people who don't follow you back on social media.

 ## Features